 Conclusion

-After careful consideration and research, we can conclude that it is not recommended to swim with clip-in hair extensions.
-While some may argue that it is possible to wear them while swimming, it is important to take into account the potential damage that can occur to the extensions.
+While some may argue that it is possible to wear them while swimming, it is important to consider the potential damage that can occur to the extensions.

-The chlorine and saltwater that are present in pools and oceans can be extremely harsh on the hair, causing it to tangle, mat, and even break.
-Additionally, the weight of the extensions combined with the pressure of the water can cause discomfort and potential damage to the scalp.
+The chlorine and saltwater in pools and oceans can be extremely harsh on the hair, causing it to tangle, mat, and even break.